 I Internalisation Gain from in-house production rather than licensing; protects know-how

-When only O is present, the firm prefers to license.
-When O + I are present without L, the firm prefers to export.
-Only when O + L + I are all present does the firm choose to invest abroad via FDI.
+When only O is present → license.
+O + I without Lexport.
+Only O + L + I all present → FDI.

 flowchart LR